integrativemodeling/CSN2019/modeling_scripts/README.md

 # Cop9_Signalosome Complex

-Master data directory; used by all modeling scripts to generate the solutions of the CSN complex.
+Directory for the production scripts for the structure of the canonical and noncanonical CSN complex.

 ## List of files and directories: